Another popular myth debunked: moon doesn’t make crazies

 Loading

 Saw three images (“posters”) on Facebook today with “quotes” I’m pretty sure are mis-attributions.
 As usual, I feel compelled to check out their validity.
 First is one allegedly by “St. Francis of Assisi.”
 This would be simply “Francis of Assisi” if you’re not Catholic or don’t believe in saints or canonization.
 One day I’ll post a blog piece about canonization and its politics, but not now.
 The quote is: “What we are looking for… is what is looking.”
-That seems … click below for more!
+That seems one of those gooey, touchy-feely New Age thoughts, and Francis never said anything even remotely close to that.
+The late … click below for more ↓

 The Tin-Foil Hat Brigade in the Lab